 This is why RGCC is regarded as the optimal method for testing.
 It is also used for regular follow-up tests to determine whether CTC’s/CSC’s remain, how many and any sudden changes in the number of CTC’s/CSC’s that may be present in circulation over months and years.
 Using this and other standard measurements, we can obtain a good picture of recurrences (if any) much sooner.
 Simply relying upon only one test does not provide the most accurate data on cancerous growth, which is why RGCC and other standard medical tests and biopsies are recommended and used in combination to determine health status, as well as provide the comprehensive methods of evaluating patient health.

-What are RGCC tests for cancer and how do they work?
+Source: http://www.rgccusa.com or cancer and how do they work?

 Research Genetic Cancer Center in Switzerland uses detection, immunophenotyping and isolation of circulating tumor cells, with state-of-the art flow cytometers and sensitivity/chemoresistance testing, and with the use of micro-array technology.